Skip to main content

 It's important to swallow slow-release tramadol tablets and capsules whole with a drink of water.

 Slow-release tablets and capsules release the medicine into your body over either 12 or 24 hours.
 This type of tramadol takes longer to start working but lasts longer.
-It's used for long-term pain.
+It's used for severe pain.

 Important

 Do not break, crush, chew or suck slow-release tablets and capsules.
-If you do, the slow-release system will not work and the whole dose might get into your body in one go.
+If you do, the slow-release system will not happen and the whole dose might get into your body immediately.
 This could cause an overdose, which can be dangerous.

 When to take tramadol

-When to take it depends on the type of tramadol that you have been prescribed:
+When to take it depends on the type of tramadol you have been prescribed:

 • standard tablets and capsules – usually 3 to 4 times a day